bioe498/bioe498.github.io/index.md

   - Case Study 5
     - [Assignment](files/CaseStudy5.pdf)
     - Submit answers on Gradescope by **Friday, 5/14 by 5pm Central**.
 No late work will be accepted.
+  - BIOE 598 PJ additional assignment
+    - Students enrolled in BIOE 598 PJ are required to complete an additional assignment for graduate-level credit.
+    - Describe an experimental design that applies techniques from this course to your own research or capstone project.
+Identify the factors, describe the type of design, how the design will be implemented, and how the data will be analyzed.
+The goal is to connect a topic in this class to your future work.
+    - One option is to structure your response as if it were part of a research plan for a grant application or an internal memo to your supervisor.
+    - Your response must be limited to one page.
+Submit your response on Gradescope by **Friday, 5/14 by 5pm Central**.

 #### Schedule
 * M 1/25: Introduction and Motivation [[slides]](files/01_Introduction.pptx)